miklevin/MikeLev.in/_posts/2024-09-10-nixos-language.md

 ---

+## The Bane of Curly Braces in Nix Programming Language

 **Me:** Write a poem called the bane of curly braces in nix which creatively and clearly differentiates the two common uses that you will encounter right away in rapid succession and must grok, much to the chagrin of a monoglot Pythonista.

 **Perplexity:** **The Bane of Curly Braces in Nix**